Summary of Instructions to Authors

 Manuscripts should not exceed 35 double-spaced pages (excluding references, abstract, and title page).
 If your manuscript is longer, please contact the managing editor well in advance of submission.

 All tables and figures are to be placed at the end of the manuscript, identifying approximately where in the document they should be located.

 Insert Table 2 About Here

-- Submit manuscripts as a Word document attachment at email@example.com.
-Address all manuscript or publication questions to Dr. Nana Derby, the journal's managing editor, at this same e-mail address.
+Submit manuscripts as a Word document attachment at email@example.com.
+Address all manuscript or publication questions to Dr. Wayne Babchuk, the journal's Managing Editor, at this same e-mail address.
 Other inquiries regarding the journal may be sent to Dr. Michael Firmin, the journal's executive editor, at firstname.lastname@example.org.

 Some stylistic tips and helps regarding for what the editorial team appraises in quality manuscripts is located at the following website page: JEQR Publication.
 Following these guides will substantially increase the chances of the manuscript's acceptance for publication.